"I’m Not Photogenic": How to Overcome Photo Anxiety and Embrace Your Portraits

 1. Notice your self talk

 How are you talking to yourself about your body when you look at these photographs?
 Is it critical and harsh?
 Or gentle and loving?
 If it isn’t so nice, would you ever talk about your best friend this way?
 If not, why are you talking about yourself this way?
-The first step to changing the script within our head is to have self awareness, then compassion.
-A helpful reframe can be, “talk to yourself like you would your best friend,” that typically is much more compassionate and kind.

 2. Remember the intention of why the photo was captured in the first place - to capture a memory, not to photograph your body parts and hate it.